DorianFornali/TGDsur2/README.md

 java -jar TGDsur2.jar
 ```

-If it doesn't work, please verify that you have Java 20+ installed
+If it doesn't work, please verify that you have Java 20+ installed.

 ```bash
 java --version